Al Gore and information technology: Gore and the Information Superhighway

 The Clipper Chip, which "Clinton inherited from a multi-year National Security Agency effort," was a method of hardware encryption with a government backdoor.
 In 1994, Vice President Gore issued a memo on the topic of encryption, which stated that under a new policy the White House would "provide better encryption to individuals and businesses while ensuring that the needs of law enforcement and national security are met.
 Encryption is a law and order issue, since it can be used by criminals to thwart wiretaps and avoid detection and prosecution."

 Another initiative proposed a software-based key escrow system, in which keys to all encrypted data and communications would reside with a trusted third party.
 Since the government was seen as possibly having a need to access encrypted data originating in other countries, the pressure to establish such a system was worldwide.

-These policies met with strong opposition from civil liberty groups such as the American Civil Liberties Union and the Electronic Privacy Information Center, scientific groups such as the National Research Council, leading cryptographers, and the European Commission.
+These policies met with strong opposition from civil liberties groups, such as the American Civil Liberties Union and the Electronic Privacy Information Center, scientific groups like the National Research Council, leading cryptographers, and the European Commission.
 All three encryption initiatives thus failed to gain widespread acceptance by consumers or support from the industry.
 The ability of a proposal such as the Clipper Chip to meet the stated goals, especially that of enabling better encryption to individuals, was disputed by a number of experts.

 With this resistance and lack of industry support, the Clipper Chip and key escrow initiatives were abandoned by 1996.

 Gore had discussed his concerns with computer technology and levels of access in his 1994 article, "No More Information Have and Have Nots."
 He was particularly interested in implementing measures, which would grant all children access to the Internet, stating: